35 Famous Landmarks in New York State to Visit

 Famous landmarks in New York state include the Finger Lakes, the Catskills, Niagara Falls, and the NY State Capitol in Albany.
 Continue reading to learn more about 35 of the best landmarks in New York State that you should visit!

 To make the most of your visit to New York, we recommend you book entrance tickets and tours soon.
-We've pulled together top suggestions below.
+Below are some top recommendations to get you started.

 ☂️ Top tours and experiences in New York